MaxandreJ/Ultrasound_4D_Images_Analyser/README.md

 these into English if you feel like it (just fork my repository or send me an email so we can collaborate).
 Or you can also use a dictionary and learn 50 words of French.

+The application was developped by Maxandre Jacqueline, student at Ecole Centrale Paris, for his final internship.

 ### Français

 Application permettant d'analyser des séquences 4D d'images ultrasonores, réalisée pendant mon stage à l'hôpital Gustave Roussy à Villejuif